bc-anaisabel/meta_analysis_climate_restor/README.md

 ## 4. Results and Discussion

-I analyzed the recovery of diversity, abundance (biomass), nitrogen and nutrients and I found two different patterns in relation to CMI that can be divided into diversity/abundance metrics and soil characteristics metrics.
+I analyzed the recovery of diversity, abundance (biomass), soil nitrogen and other soil nutrients and I found two different patterns in relation to CMI that can be divided into diversity/abundance metrics and soil characteristics metrics.

 ### Drought decreases recovery in biodiversity